 Dear friends of the STOLPERSTEINE,

-Gunter Demnig's foundation STIFTUNG – SPUREN – Gunter Demnig has been running and organizing the STOLPERSTEINE / STOLPERSCHWELLE project since January 2015.
+Gunter Demnig's foundation STIFTUNG – SPUREN – Gunter Demnig has been running and organizing the STOLPERSTEINE project since January 2015.
 It has also been responsible for STOLPERSCHWELLEN since 2017.
-You can find further information about the foundation on our website.
+You can find further information about the foundation in English and German on our website.
 Since the STOLPERSTEINE art project develops daily, for which we would like to thank all those who support it and campaign to make sure that society does not forget what happened in the past, there are constant readjustments to our procedures.
 Please read the following "Steps" attentively to prevent any misunderstandings.

-There are STOLPERSTEINE in Austria, Belgium, Croatia, the Czech Republic, Denmark, Finland, France, Germany, Greece, Italy, Hungary, Lithuania, Luxembourg, the Netherlands, Norway, Poland, Romania, Russia, Slovakia, Slovenia, Spain, Sweden, Switzerland and Ukraine.
+There are STOLPERSTEINE in Austria, Belgium, Croatia, the Czech Republic, Denmark, Finland, France, Germany, Greece, Italy, Hungary, Lithuania, Luxembourg, the Netherlands, Norway, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland and Ukraine.
 In 2017, a STOLPERSCHWELLE was placed in Argentina.
-In 2020, Gunter Demnig will place the first STOLPERSTEINE in Britain and Ireland will be installed.
+In 2022, the first STOLPERSTEINE in Britain and Ireland will be installed.

 Download steps as PDF-File: STEPS_STOLPERSTEINE_2022.pdf